A contemplative essay on the nature of life and death and the purpose of it all.

 What comes to mind when one thinks of life compared to when one thinks of death?
 A newborn is welcomed into the world with joy, having an expected due date as to when that joy would manifest itself.
 That newborn is loved instantly—a type of love they didn't have to earn.
 It just is, as it will always be.
 Fast-forward 80 years.
 That newborn has now aged, and father time has made that clear.
 Death is creeping in the hallway, plotting its inevitable victory over life.
 When death wins, there is no joyous celebration.
 It strangles life unexpectedly, leaving friends and family members nothing left but the memories of that most precious life.
 80 years, gone in an instant.
 Life seemingly extinguished.
 But is it?

-Control and beauty are found in both the simple and complex.
+Beauty and control are found in both the simple and complex.
 The simple things are often the most beautiful—a rose, a butterfly, the eyes of a beloved.
 With the simple, we don't have to question its beauty or if we have control.
-Our praise for simple beauty is second nature and automatic at times.
-Celebrities are admired and loved for their works, and for those that have physical beauty, they are even more so admired.
+Our praise for simple beauty is second nature and automatic.
+Celebrities are admired and loved for their talent, and for those that have physical beauty, they are even more so admired.
 They didn't earn that admiration; it was freely given to them.
 The admiration for physical beauty is within our subconscious.
 We can't help but enjoy looking at beautiful objects, people, or animals.
-Its within our DNA.
-Therefore, although the beauty in simplicity is more easily recognizable, its praise is cheap.
-Whereas with something complex, obtaining control and recognizing its true beauty are both earned.
+It comes natural to us—without thinking.
+Therefore, although the beauty in simplicity is easily recognizable, its praise is cheap.
+Whereas with something complex, obtaining control (understanding) and recognizing its true beauty are both earned.
 The beauty in complexity often remains veiled to those timid individuals who would rather continue to water their egos instead of sacrificing them in the hopes of obtaining wisdom.
 The abyss is frightening, but the reward at the bottom makes the jump worth it.

 When one desires to learn about baseball, or anything that first appears complex, it would be in their best interest to slowly begin the process of reducing the aggregate sum.
 In this analogy, the aggregate sum is the sport of baseball.
 To reduce the sum, one may begin to ask questions about the rules of baseball to gather insight.
 They may begin to watch games on TV, go play with friends, or study the greatest players of all time.
 How someone chooses to reduce is unique to them, but the basic process and goal of reduction is the same: understanding (having control) and therefore, appreciating the beauty.
 Reducing the sum to smaller and smaller pieces until you finally witness the seed of creation.

-The aggregate sum is the same as the seed, but to understand and appreciate the sum requires a shift in perspective.
+The aggregate sum is the same as the seed, but in order to evolve the sum into the seed, one must dedicate themselves to be a seeker of truth.
 The sport of baseball to an untrained mind is chaos.
 That mind is lost and confused.
 Not knowing why one action causes another, the untrained mind will run.
 Its inflated ego will overshadow curiosity and diminish the desire to learn why a certain action causes another.
 The sport of baseball to a mind that understands the rules is a mind that witnesses the seed of creation.
 Witnessing the seed scatters the chaos.
 It enlightens one to the intricacies of why things occur and the ultimate purpose of the beautiful game.
 It ushers in a realization and appreciation of the beauty that is the seed.
 A seed that was always there and always will be there, just as the beauty was always there and always will be.
 And this is simply because a fresh perspective sheds light where there was once darkness.
 Darkness that was a veil to understanding.
 A veil that can only be lifted once the perceiver chooses to use their free will to walk along that path.

 As you begin to uncover the second road the world becomes a beautiful canvas.
 A beauty that was always there but veiled.
-A shift in perspective unveils this beauty and you have an intense appreciation for the creator's creation, the yellow wood.
-Control and beauty become synchronized.
+A shift in perspective unveils this beauty.
+This shift in perspective breeds an intense appreciation for the creator's creation, the yellow wood.
+Beauty and control become synchronized.
 Trees, clouds, sunlight, are mesmerizing to the eye and provide a sense of ecstasy and wonder.
-The wind is silk on your face while you take in every moment with intense curiosity as if you were a little child again.
+The wind is silk on your face while you take in every moment with acute curiosity as if you were a little child again.
 You rejoice at the innocence and beauty of life reigniting within your heart that was lost over the years.
-It became dormant as you grew up and chaos seemed to reign.
+It became dormant as you grew up while chaos reigned.
 Insecurities of past relationships, lost friends, emotional abuse from someone you trusted, and rejection from those you desperately sought acceptance from.
 This chaos pummeled your spirit.
-It suffocated the innocent child within to a point where you thought there was no claiming them back.
+It suffocated the child within to a point where you thought there was no claiming them back.
 The unveiling of the second road is so terrifying because these demons of the past come rushing back to the surface, all at once.
 They realize you are trying to overcome them, forever, so they remind you of the chaos in hopes of restraining that child gasping for air.
 But you continue, because the chaos strengthened your resolve to inevitably motivate you to overcome and never look back.
 Jumping into the abyss would've seemed a lot more terrifying if chaos hadn't reigned.
 Chaos is our best teacher.
-It allows us to walk through the fire, eventually conquering doubt, fear, anger, and metamorphosizing the old traveler into the new traveler.
+It forces us to walk through the fire, eventually conquering doubt, fear, anger, and metamorphosizing the old traveler into the new traveler.
 Slaying the dragon once and for all.
 A dragon that was your ego and self-conviction.

 You have died but also been reborn at the same time: life (old traveler identity), then death (self-reduction process), and finally, rebirth (new traveler awakens).
 Life and death are synchronized, one and the same.
 How can death be death, when it gives life?
 When we are born and as we start to grow up, we consider ourselves "living".
 But are we also not "dying" a little bit more in every moment as well?
 Inching closer and closer to our inevitable "death".